Introduction

 attic push

 Push closures to a binary cache Usage: attic push [OPTIONS] <CACHE> [PATHS]...
 Arguments: <CACHE> The cache to push to.
 This can be either `servername:cachename` or `cachename` when using the default server.
 [PATHS]...
-The store paths to push Options: --no-closure Push the specified paths only and do not compute closures --ignore-upstream-cache-filter Ignore the upstream cache filter -j, --jobs <JOBS> The maximum number of parallel upload processes [default: 5] -h, --help Print help (see a summary with '-h') -V, --version Print version
+The store paths to push Options: --stdin Read paths from the standard input --no-closure Push the specified paths only and do not compute closures --ignore-upstream-cache-filter Ignore the upstream cache filter -j, --jobs <JOBS> The maximum number of parallel upload processes [default: 5] -h, --help Print help (see a summary with '-h') -V, --version Print version

 attic watch-store